jmatss/lang/README.md

 ```

 ### String
-There are three different string types that are used in the languange.
-All three have
+There are three different string types that are used in the language.

 #### std::String
 A `std::String` is a mutable heap allocated string.
 The struct contains a pointer to the heap allocation, the size of the heap allocation and the length of the string in bytes.
 After use the string needs to be deallocated with a call to its `deinit` function.